rtous/edcav/mysql/README.md

 ![alt text](mysqlworkbench.png "MySQL Workbench")

-(NOTE: If, for any reason, you cannot access this server this way, ANNEX 1 describes some alternatives.)
+(NOTE: the MySQL Community Server at edcav.upc.es only can be accessed from UPC IP addresses.
+In case you want to work from your own computer [ANNEX 1](#ANNEX-1.-Alternative-setups) describes some alternatives.)

 ## 4. How to change your password